zmoore-usgs/Water-Auth-Server/README.md

 ### Docker Keystore Generation

-The dockerfile is configured to automatically generate a keystore for the deployed service to use.
-The parameters of the generated keystore can be modified using the following docker build arguments:
+The dockerfile is configured to automatically generate a keystore for the deployed service to use based on the provided values for the keystore related environment variables.
+If you are using an https location for your SAML IDP Metadata then the cert IDP server will need to be added to the keystore.
+This can be configured using the following environment variables:

+- **samlIdpHost** - The host of the SAML IDP server that you are connecting to

+- **samlIdpPort** - The port of the SAML IDP server that you are connecting to.
+If the metadata is being served through abrowser from an https url then this is likely 443.

+### DOI Root Cert

+If you are using an http location for your SAML IDP metadata and you are working from within the USGS network you will also need to inject the DOI root cert.
+This cert can be added by setting the following environemnt variable to true:

-- **keystore_pass** - [Default: changeit] The password to use for the keystore as well as the default key.
+- **use_doi_cert** - [Default: false] Whether or not to include the DOI Root Cert in the keystore for the application.

-- **keystore_name** - [Default: keystore.jks] The name to give the generated keystore.
-This name is used literally, meaning if no extension is supplied the generated keystore will have no extension.

-- **keystore_default_key** - [Default: default] The default key alias to generate along with the keystore.